MarcDiethelm/xtc/Documentation.md

 // prefixes
-static.base // The base URI to the static assets static.img // The base URI to your images
+static.base // The base URI to the static assets static.img // The base URI to your images static.build.dir // The URI to your generated assets
 // full URIs
 static.build.js.external // The URI to the generated main JS file static.build.css.external // The URI to the generated main CSS file